API Tutorial

 }

-In the first scenario, we get back a status code of 200 OK but with the following response.
+In the first scenario, we get back a status code of 200 OK with the following response.

 {